Prudent777/ARCore-Geospatial-API-Challenge/README.md

 Be sure to share your creations on Twitter and tag us using the hashtag #GeospatialAPIChallenge for a chance to be featured on @GoogleARVR!

-We’re excited to see what you create when the world is your canvas!
+We’re excited to see what you create for the world !

 #PROJECT DESIGN
  Desing Parts